 Bake for about 40 minutes, or until a knife piercing the center of the muffins comes out clean.

-Allow to cool completely, then stuff them in your cycling jersey and get riding!
+Allow to cool completely, then stuff them in your cycling jersey, sports bra, or yoga pants and get sweating!